 Pursuant to NRS 284.4066, this position has been identified as affecting public safety.
 Persons offered employment in this position must submit to a pre-employment screening for controlled substances.

-Requires a valid driver's license or evidence of equivalent mobility at the time of appointment and for continuing employment.
+A valid driver's license or evidence of equivalent mobility is required at the time of appointment and for continuing employment.

 Additional Position Criteria